Kahoneki/Neki/README.md

   - Linux (Arch) - AUR Packages: `vulkan-headers`, `vulkan-validation-layers`, `vulkan-man-pages`, `vulkan-tools`

 ### D3D12
 DX12 is only available for Windows development.
-If building on a Windows platform, the DX12 SDK should alraedy be installed for you.
+If building on a Windows platform, the DX12 SDK should already be installed for you.

 ### AGC
 AGC development is under strict NDA and hence the source code is maintained in a private repository fork.